FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph-api/query.archive.md

 The values of each field will be replaced by internal reference strings to indicate that the data is available but not fetched.

-There is one exception.
+There is one exception:
 If the value is a primitive (like a string, number, boolean, etc.), it is always returned as is.
 This is because generating internal reference strings for primitive values makes little sense and often has a negative impact on performance.

-### Limiting Container Size
+#### Limiting Container Size

 Some archives may contain large lists or dictionaries, and not all of them may be needed.
 In such cases, one can limit the size of containers by using `max_list_size` and `max_dict_size` fields in the request configuration.
-The following request fetches the data with a maximum list size of 3.
+The following request fetches the data with a maximum list size of 3:

 ```json hl_lines="9"
 {